casper-network/docs-archive/implementation/p2p.rst

 -  Perform one-time lookup on their own ``id`` by the bootstrap node (which doesn’t know them yet) to receive a list of peers closest to itself.
-   Recursively perform the same lookup with those peers to accumulate more and more addresses until there are nothing new to add.
+   Recursively perform the same lookup with those peers to accumulate more and more addresses until there is nothing new to add.
 -  Periodically construct artificial keys to try to find peers at certain distances from ``id`` and perform a lookup by a random node.